Where to watch the Championship on US TV and streaming

 While we should be thankful that ESPN and iFollow have the rights to the Championship and therefore provide soccer fans like us an opportunity to watch the entertaining league, there are sometimes last minute changes to the programming schedules even days before games are scheduled to kick off.
 So the best way to stay updated on when Championship games are on US TV/streaming is to bookmark our Championship TV schedule, which is updated weekly (sometimes daily) throughout the entire season.

 The English Football League Cup is played amongst the teams in the top four tiers of the English League.
-The First Round takes place in early August, followed by the Second Round in late August, and the Third Round in late September, and so on and so forth until the final takes place on Sunday, February 26, 2017.
+The First Round takes place in early August, followed by the Second Round in late August, and the Third Round in late September, and so on and so forth until the final takes place in late February.

-Since the competition takes place midweek, ESPN3’s coverage of the EPL Cup has been very good, and it appears that ESPN3/Sling Orange will broadcast more games from the competition than beIN SPORTS did last year.
+Since the competition takes place midweek, ESPN+’s coverage of the Carabao Cup has been very good, broadcasting more games from the competition than beIN SPORTS did when they last had the rights two years ago.

-If you have any questions about where to watch the Championship on US TV, let us know in the comments section below and we’ll reply as soon as we can.
+If you have any questions about where to watch the Championship clubs on US TV or streaming, let us know in the comments section below and we’ll reply as soon as we can.

 View our comprehensive guides to watching the following leagues: